GrapheneOS/hardened_malloc/README.md

 hardened\_malloc and the version set to `hardened_malloc-1`.
 The data format may be changed in the future.

-As an example, consider the follow program from the hardened\_malloc tests:
+As an example, consider the following program from the hardened\_malloc tests:

 ```c
 #include <pthread.h>